TapPay/tappay-ios-sdk/README.md

 ### TapPay provides the following methods to let developers install TPDirect SDK into their projects

+---

+## How to install

 ### 1. Download TPDirect.xcframework directly
 ### [2.
 Cocoapods](#cocoapods)
 ### [3.
 Swift Package](#package)

+---

+## How to use the mehods in SDK

+> Please refer to the exmaple page [tappay-ios-example](https://github.com/TapPay/tappay-ios-example)

 ***
 <a name="cocoapods"></a>